TheLongDevelopment/BugReports/README.md

-# BugReports
-TheLongDevelopment - Bug Report
+# TheLongDevelopment - Bug Report

 Use this google form to submit new bugs https://forms.gle/433v7D41Xi6g8q9F6